Andor: Season 2

-The review aggregator website Rotten Tomatoes reported an approval rating of 96% with an average rating of 8.50/10 based on 580 critic reviews.
-The website's critics consensus reads, "A gritty adventure told from the ground perspective of the Empire's reign, Andor is an exceptionally mature and political entry into the Star Wars mythos – and one of the best yet."
-Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 31 critics, indicating "generally favorable reviews".
+Rotten Tomatoes reported an approval rating of 97% with an average rating of 9.05/10 based on 211 critic reviews.
+The website's critics consensus reads, "Investing startling conviction and gravity into the Star Wars sandbox, Andor's superb second season lights a fire of rebellion that heats up the screen."
+Metacritic assigned a score of 92 out of 100 based on 34 critics, indicating "universal acclaim".